All Natural and Safe Pest Control for Mosquitoes & Ticks

 Apply as needed during the mosquito season.

 It turns out that mosquitoes, along with many biting insects, are attracted to certain odors in human skin.
 They’re especially attracted to your body odor and other secretions, meaning that if you’re spending a lot of time running around and sweating, you can expect to have more mosquitoes following you around.
 Alternately certain strong—or unpleasant to the bug—smells can both hide your scent and dissuade them from getting close enough to bite you.
 There are several plants with strong scents that we find pleasant, which you can use to help mask your own smell and keep nearby mosquitoes at a distance.
 Citronella, lemongrass, catnip, marigolds, rosemary, wormwood, mint, lavender and lemon balm are all great plants to pot or plant in the areas that you want to repel mosquitoes.
+If you plant these helpful plants directly in your lawn, be sure to include organic fertilization & weed control in these areas to ensure the plants thrive and survive.
 The aroma needs to be in the air around you, at the very least, and ideally on your skin.
 To get the maximum effect, crush herb leaves in your hands to release their perfume and then rub the leaves and their oils over your skin.
 Other helpful ways to provide mosquito control include eliminating all sources of standing water if possible (including your gutters).